mohdsaifprototype/mohdsaifprototype/README.md

 A student of BCA
 ----------------

-I've been learning to code for 3 years and have been passionate about programming in computer science and excited to learn AI in the near future...
+I've been learning to code since 2018 and have been passionate about programming in computer science and excited to learn AI in the near future...

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [MyPortfolio](http://mohdsaifprototype.blogspot.com/)